ARTICLES

 Decorum, an Exclusive Brand for Exclusive Resellers

 Only the best products of the grower could be offered in the brand Decorum.
-The initial strategy was to only offer those best products to certain buyers in Europe.
+The initial strategy was to only offer the best products to certain buyers in Europe.
 Buyers with shared values about quality.
 Decorum was made exclusive for a relatively small group of exporters, wholesalers, and larger retailers.
-And hence, not available to others.
-A map of Europe was hanging in the office of Decorum with all 'resellers' of the brand Decorum.
+Hence, not available to others.
+A map of Europe was hanging in the office of Decorum with all the 'resellers' of the brand Decorum.

 A Turbulent Time

 This created a very turbulent time for Decorum.
 Exporters and wholesalers who had no access to Decorum were losing customers because of this strategy.
-Those exporters and wholesalers who had no access to Decorum plants but did have customers who wanted to buy the Decorum products.
-Those customers were unable to get them.
-These customers left them in search of another supplier who did have access.
-You can imagine those traders were not happy with Decorum.
+Those who had no access to Decorum plants but did have customers who wanted to buy Decorum high quality products.
+Due to being unable to get them, the customers left in search of another supplier who did have access.
+You can imagine that these traders were not happy with Decorum.

 Time for Another Strategy

 This made the people at Decorum realize they should never again take the 'seat' of an exporter/wholesaler.
 They decided to open up access to every buyer again and departed from the 'exclusive network' strategy.
-Each and every exporter, wholesaler, and retailer can have access to the products of Decorum.
-To make the brand itself a stronger brand, around ten tears ago, Decorum chose for more obligations towards its grower members.
-Decorum decided the names of the individual growers had to go, and only the brand Decorum should be featured on the packaging and in the promotion of the products.
+Every exporter, wholesaler, and retailer could then have access to the products of Decorum.
+To make the brand itself stronger, around ten years ago, Decorum chose to take on more obligations towards its grower members.
+Decorum decided that the names of the individual growers had to go, and only the brand Decorum should be featured on the packaging and in the promotion of the products.
 This made some 20-25 growers leave the Decorum group.
-They felt no longer comfortable in the brand because they wanted to keep their own brand names.
-So, what started as a group of growers with more open-ended rules, become an organization with more strict rules.
-With the same mission as when they started off: "Always the best quality.
+They felt no longer comfortable because they wanted to keep their brand names.
+So, what started as a group of growers with more open-ended rules became an organization with stricter rules.
+With the same mission as when they started: "Always the best quality.
 Buying Decorum is a safe choice because you always receive the best of the grower.
 The products are the best products".

 A New Packaging